sarthak7295/FaceRecognition-openCV/README.md

 FacialRecognition software using python and open cv

 so i started looking for a code for facial recoginition using python and i found one wich was dam easy . is simply used a opencv library to recognise face -_- ....well that is not intresting .
+(PS: file is test.py simply run it and done)

 So I wanted to build a facial recognition from scratch.
 So lets get to it!!